-Wrathall's debut feature, the documentary "Gore Vidal: The United States of Amnesia," opens in New York May 23 and L.A. on June 6, with distribution by IFC Films.
+Wrathall's debut feature, the documentary "Gore Vidal: The United States of Amnesia," opened in summer 2014 with distribution by IFC Films.
 The project began in earnest in 2005, when Burr Steers, Vidal’s nephew (as well as a producer on the film), told his friend Wrathall that the writer would be moving out of the home in Ravello, Italy that he had shared with his longtime companion Howard Austen since 1972.
 Wrathall jumped on a plane for Europe, filming Vidal’s farewell to his beloved Villa La Rondinaia and the beautiful Amalfi town around it.

 It took almost ten years for Wrathall to finish "Gore Vidal," and he faced such financial challenges during the project that he nearly scrapped it.
 "It was a difficult process," he told me in a phone interview from Australia.
 "I wouldn’t recommend it to anyone -- it’s not financially viable really.
 But if you’re passionate about a project, you’ve just got to be determined and tenacious.
 I’m very stubborn, I guess -- I didn’t want to let go."